 - Sessions usually last 10–20 minutes.

-Can red light therapy make you tired?
+Can Red Light Therapy also make you tired?

-Red light therapy generally does not make you tired, but some people do experience temporary drowsiness or relaxation after a session.
+Red Light Therapy generally does not make you tired, but some people do experience temporary drowsiness or relaxation after a session.
 This is because the warm light and improved circulation help calm the nervous system.

 Summary